Best lightweight bikes 2023: Our pick of the lightest climbing bikes

-The best lightweight bikes now give you a great mix of low weight and aerodynamic performance.
+The best lightweight bikes can now give you a great mix of low-weight and aerodynamic performance.

 Gone are the days when you had to sacrifice efficiency and on-the-flat speed for an easier ride in the hills, with many lightweight bikes featuring among the best road bikes.
-These bikes and the components with which they're fitted give you aero benefits while still often coming close to or below the 6.8kg weight limit that the UCI imposes on its sanctioned competitions.
+The majority of these bikes and the components with which they're fitted give you aero benefits while still often coming close to or below the 6.8kg weight limit that the UCI imposes on its sanctioned competitions.

 Below, we run through our pick of the best lightweight bikes available today, followed by a short buyer's guide on what to look for when choosing.